adobe/oss-contributors/README.md

    company name.
 Note that multiple expressions from the company catch-all may map to a single company (e.g. AWS, AMZN and Amazon all map back to Amazon).

-### JSON Cache

-This project will "cache" the results stored in the MySQL DB locally in a JSON file in order to avoid doing round trips to the DB.
-At the time of this writing this file is roughly ~330MB and tracking 6.25 million user profiles.

 ## TODO

 1. Describe how to use bigquery in conjunction with this repo.